ckarlof/engineering-roles/managers/engineering_manager.md

 Engineering Manager
 ===================

-*Lead a team with a focused mission, and deliver results through the technical accomplishments of others rather than your own.*
+*Lead a team of 4-8 engineers with a focused mission, and deliver results through the technical accomplishments of others rather than your own.*

 ### Should haves
-* A few years experience as a tech or team lead
+* A few years experience as a tech or team lead, with sufficient technical experience to guide your team
 * An understanding of how engineering teams work and how they collaborate with other functions (QA, product, UX, marketing, release management, etc.)
 * Solid communication skills, particularly the ability to actively listen
 * Experience managing engineering work breakdowns, timelines, and dependencies for complex projects